 The second ad, Metaphor, is pretty much riffing on a staple of every drinks advert and the idea that you can enjoy a moment akin to sniffing coke while enjoying oral sex, if only you open that can of fermented vegetable extract.
 In a sector hardly known – at the time, anyway – for post-modernism it’s hard to ignore how influential they’ve been.
 For a current iteration of this very trope, see the Five Gum advert.

 This Blackcurrant Tango advert is undeniably brilliantly executed and rather funny – ad people positively ejaculated awards in its direction – but it’s hard to ignore the nasty undertones.
 The line with this sort of stuff – as in Til Death Do Us Part, Viz, Brass Eye as the like – is often in observing who you’re supposed to side with; who you’re laughing at opposed to who you’re laughing with.

-It seems fairly clear here that you're supposed to side with Ray Gardner (who became a sort-of celebrity as a result) rather than 'Johnny French' - it's tough because its jingoism is what makes it funny.
-Nevertheless I couldn't ever escape the impression that the UKIPers of this world would love the spot.
+It seems fairly clear here that you’re supposed to side with Ray Gardner (who became a sort-of celebrity as a result) rather than ‘Johnny French’ – it’s tough because its jingoism is what makes it funny.
+The technical brilliance of this and note-perfect script and delivery really elevate this above something that’s simply nasty – nevertheless I couldn’t ever escape the impression that the UKIPers of this world would love the spot.